 - Medicine: Rub the center of your palm with your middle finger as if you are mixing medicine.
 This sign is useful when you want your baby to take syrup.

 - Hot: Put out your hand and withdraw it quickly.

-- Cold: Raise your shoulders slightly and clench your fists and hands and shake them while bringing it close to your body.
+- Cold: Raise your shoulders slightly and clench your fists and hands and shake them while bringing them close to your body.

-- Again: Place one hand with palm pointing upwards and slightly hit it with the fingertips of the other hand.
+- Again: Place one hand with palm pointing up and hit it slightly with the fingertips of the other hand.

 - I want: Bring your hands towards your chest.

-- I don’t want: Bring the hands towards your chest and brush it away sideward indicating, ‘I don’t want’.
+- I don’t want: Bring the hands towards your chest and push them away sideward indicating, ‘I don’t want’.

 - Car: Steer an imaginary wheel.

 The signs are simple and meaningful.
 And if you follow some tips, teaching becomes easier.